Your Bag

 6. Take time to explore your own diffuser and find a spray setting that suits your fancy

-The aromatic molecules of this botanical marvel relax the mind and if used during the early stages of depression may treat the mental ailment.
+The aromatic molecules of this botanical marvel relax the mind.

 Safety When Using Bay Laurel Leaf Oil